VerSprite/BSidesSF-2015/README.md

 # BSidesSF 2015
-Introduction to Reverse Engineering Training
+Introduction to Reverse Engineering Android Applications

 Building the Environment
 ------------------------